Alternative Investments Characteristics and Issues

 4 Benefits of Alternative Investments as Part of Your Portfolio – The main benefits are: diversification potential, inflation hedge, new exposures and opportunities, and higher returns.
 Of course, given the diversity of alternative investments, not all of these benefits apply always and to all types of investments.

-Alternative Investments: Liquidity, Valuation Issues, and Alternative Benchmarks – Of course, alternative investments don’t just have benefits.
+Alternative Investments: Liquidity, Valuation Issues, and Alternative Benchmarks – Alternative investments don't just have benefits.
 This page discusses the most common weaknesses and problems.

 Alternative Investments Accessibility: Are Hedge Funds Only for the Rich? – Limited accessibility is another characteristic feature of alternative investments.
 It has two main reasons: risk management and legal restrictions.
 This page briefly discusses them and their recent developments.